UltraVSR: Achieving Ultra-Realistic Video Super-Resolution with Efficient One-Step Diffusion Space

 \section{Conclusion}

-We present UltraVSR, the first work to address real-world VSR through an efficient one-step diffusion framework.
-To enable this, we propose Degradation-aware Reconstruction Scheduling (DRS), which transforms the conventional multi-step denoising into a one-step LR-to-HR reconstruction.
-To maintain temporal consistency, we develop the Recurrent Temporal Shift (RTS) module for efficient feature propagation, fusion, and alignment.
-We further introduce Spatio-temporal Joint Distillation (SJD) for realistic and coherent outputs, and Temporally Asynchronous Inference (TAI) for efficient long-range temporal modeling.
+We present UltraVSR, the first real-world VSR framework based on an efficient one-step diffusion space.
+It introduces Degradation-aware Reconstruction Scheduling (DRS) to transform multi-step denoising with one-step LR-to-HR reconstruction.
+To maintain temporal consistency, we develop the Recurrent Temporal Shift (RTS) module and Spatio-temporal Joint Distillation (SJD) for realistic and coherent outputs, along with Temporally Asynchronous Inference (TAI) for efficient long-range temporal modeling.
 Extensive experiments show that UltraVSR delivers favorable performance with significantly accelerated inference speed.